The Art and Craft of Frozen Dinner Kits

 - Homemade pizza – Package balls of dough (such as this dough), shredded cheese, and sauce along with other favorite toppings individually.
 Place all individual packages into larger zip-top freezer bags in the freezer.

 - Fajitas – Package marinated chicken or beef strips, sliced fajita vegetables, and small flour tortillas in individual bags.
 Place all bags into a larger zip-top freezer bag and stash in the freezer.

 - Tacos – Individually package cooked taco meat, shredded cheese, and tortillas.
 Combine in a larger zip-top freezer bag in the freezer.

-- Chicken and Rice Bake – Assemble individual packages of marinated chicken, rice and spice mix, and chopped vegetables.
+- Chicken and rice bake – Assemble individual packages of marinated chicken, rice, spice mix, and chopped vegetables.
 Store together in a larger zip-top freezer bag in the freezer.
 (Get a recipe for Chicken and Wild Rice Bake.)

-- Meatballs and Mashed Potatoes – Prepare a bulk batch of meatballs, gravy, and mashed potatoes.
-Store the three components separately in meal-size portions and freeze.
+- Meatballs and mashed potatoes – Prepare a bulk batch of meatballs, gravy, and mashed potatoes.
+Store the three components separately in meal-sized portions and freeze.
 (Get a recipe for Turkey Meatballs or Classic Veal Meatballs.)

 There’s really no end to the possibilities of meal kits you can prepare for freezing.
 Just think about what you can do in advance and do that.
 If you’ve got time to make several batches of hamburger patties, you can save time later when it’s time to eat.
 Make a big batch of homemade BBQ sauce and precook the bacon.
-Store the frozen patties in their own bag, next to a container or sauce, a packet of bacon, a small bag of cheese, and a package of burger buns.
-Southwest Bacon Cheeseburgers will come together in a jiffy.
+Store the frozen patties in their own bag, next to a container of sauce, a packet of bacon, a small bag of cheese, and a package of burger buns.
+Southwest bacon cheeseburgers will come together in a jiffy.

 And no one will know it was a freezer meal.